Sea of Japan naming dispute: Arguments from South Korea

 Samguk sagi (history of the three Kingdoms, 1145), which recounts the ancient history of Korea from 57 BC to 935 AD, shows the name "East Sea" was used from around 50 BC.

 According to South Korea's Ministry of Foreign Affairs, the name East Sea (Donghae(동해)) can be found in various historical records produced in the span of over 2,000 years, including the History of the Three Kingdoms (1145), the monument of King Gwanggaeto (414), and "Map of Eight Provinces of Korea" (八道總圖, 1530).
 According to such records, the name East Sea is almost 1,700 years older than the first documented world map to name the area the Sea of Japan, the Kunyu Wanguo Quantu (坤輿萬國全圖), which was drawn by the Italian missionary Matteo Ricci in China (1602).
 No Japanese record published up to the late-18th century indicated any name for the body of water.
 Furthermore, South Korea has pointed out that Japan itself recognized the sea as Sea of Joseon (Korea) not Sea of Japan since some 18th and 19th-century Japanese maps referred to the sea as Chōsenkai (朝鮮海, literally Sea of Joseon), including the Simplified Map of Japan's Periphery (日本邊界略圖), Map of Asia (亞細亞全圖, 1794) which was drawn by Katsuragawa Hoshu (桂川甫周) and the New World Map (新製輿地全圖).
 Additionally, it specifically states that the name Sea of Japan was not widely used, even in Japan, as late as the mid 19th century.
 Moreover, South Korea argues that it was unable to present its case for the name 'East Sea' internationally because it was under Japan's colonial rule and in the midst of the Korean War.
-In 1992, the name "East Sea" was agreed upon as English name for the sea in South Korea and claimed by the country for the sea during its participation in the U.N.
-Conference on Standardization of Geographical Names.
+South Korea began advocating for the use of "East Sea" internationally in 1992, when it participated in the UN Conference on the Standardization of Geographical Names.